 According to ICMR guidelines, a pregnant woman requires 310 mg of Magnesium every day.
 Most of the international prenatal supplementations marketed in India don’t have ICMR recommended amount of micronutrients.
 They either exceed what ICMR recommends or contain less amount.
 Some famous international prenatal pills contain 150 mg of Magnesium which is inadequate for Indian pregnant women and thus consuming them won’t satisfy the nutritional requirements.

 The pregnant woman may have to take higher doses, or the doctor may recommend an extra prenatal tablet to meet out the nutritional requirement.
-Consuming an extra pill during pregnancy not only irritates the GI (gastro-intestinal) system but also reduces patient adherence.
+Consuming an extra prenatal tablets during pregnancy not only irritates the GI (gastro-intestinal) system but also reduces patient adherence.
 Also, most of the international pregnancy pills contain Magnesium sulphate salt while in India, doctors recommend Magnesium oxide.

 How can a pregnant woman increase Magnesium intake through diet?